Saitama Stadium 2002

 Saitama Stadium was built to serve as a venue for the 2002 World Cup.
-Plans for the new stadium were first made in the early 1990s on the condition that Japan would get the World Cup, which happened in 1996.
+Plans for the new stadium were first made in the early 1990s on the condition that Japan would get to host the 2002 World Cup, which was confirmed in 1996.

 Construction of the stadium started in 1998 and finished just over three years later.
-Saitama Stadium officially opened on the 6th of October 2001 and the first match, a league match between the Urawa Reds and Yokohama F Marinos, was played one week later.
+Saitama Stadium officially opened on 6 October 2001 and the first match, a league match between the Urawa Reds and Yokohama F Marinos, was played one week later.

 During the 2002 World Cup, Saitama Stadium hosted three group matches and the semi-final between Brazil and Turkey (1-0).

-Saitama Stadium is also one of the most used playing venues by the Japanese national team.
+Saitama Stadium is also one of the playing venues that is most used by the Japanese national team.

 On matchdays shuttle buses run from the train station to the stadium from three hours before the match.
-After the match one needs to walk back to the station.
+After the match you need to walk back to the station.

 Address: 500 Nakanoda, Midori-ku, Saitama City, Saitama, 336-0972

-Tickets for Urawa Red Diamonds games can be bought online, at the Red Voltage store at Naka-cho 2-4-1 in Urawa Ward (Saitama City), or at the 7-Eleven, FamilyMart, and Lawson convenient stores (anywhere in Japan).
+Tickets for Urawa Red Diamonds games can be bought online (or through Pia, Eplus, or HMV), at the Red Voltage store at Naka-cho 2-4-1 in Urawa Ward (Saitama City), or at any 7-Eleven, FamilyMart, Pia, Ministop, Circle K, or Lawson convenient store.